 MAXIMILIAN SCHMIGE

 Maximilian Schmige is based out of Los Angeles and originally from Berlin Germany with German and Finnish roots.
 He grew up in the film industry and is the son of the German screenplay writer Hartmann Schmige.
-He studied film history and film theory at UC Santa Barbara, where his early cinematography and filmmaking journey began.
-He later went on to receive his MFA in cinematography from the American Film Institute in Los Angeles and was mentored by ASC cinematographer Karl-Walter Lindenlaub.
-Since then, Maximilian Schmige’s career has spanned over a wide range of projects in many aspects of the industry.
-He now focuses on narrative, documentary, television shows and commercials.
+He studied film history and film theory at UC Santa Barbara and later went on to receive his MFA in cinematography from the American Film Institute in Los Angeles.
+He was mentored by ASC cinematographer Karl-Walter Lindenlaub and has over 15 years of industry experience with close to 200 aired episodes of television as a DP.
+His career has encompassed a wide range of work beginning in documentary, unscripted television, and music videos before broadening also into narrative features, scripted television and commercial productions.

-He has photographed and worked on television shows about country musician Toby Keith, Dolly Parton, hip hop artist Nelly, gospel singer Tamela Mann, and astrophysicist Neil deGrasse Tyson.
-He shot music videos for top European artists such as for Booba with over 150 million views on YouTube and received a Berlin Music Video Awards nomination for best cinematography on Asaf Avidan’s “Over My Head”.
+Music videos include top European artists such as for Booba with over 150 million views on YouTube and Asaf Avidan’s “Over My Head”, for which he received a Berlin Music Video Awards Nomination.
 In commercials, he lensed the award-winning fitness campaign for Nordic Track.
 Notable short films include the AFI Fest Jury Prize nominated and Oscar Qualifying Go for Grandma starring Justine Lupe from Succession and Academy Award nominated Amy Madigan.

-He is familiar with using motion control systems, ultimate-arm car systems, LED walls, underwater photography, green screen VFX heavy productions and emerging technologies with virtual productions.
-Maximilian Schmige brings a range of experiences, creative skills and a passion for visual storytelling.
+Technical experience includes motion control systems, ultimate-arm car systems, gearhead wheels, LED walls, underwater photography, green screen VFX heavy productions and emerging technologies such as virtual productions.

 AWARDS / FESTIVALS